-- Annual Performance Bonus Plan: The Annual Performance Bonus Plan goals are based on achieving certain levels of revenue and net income such that both top-line and bottom-line results are considered. - 2021 Performance Shares: The performance share goals of ROIC and TSR consist of three-year cumulative ROIC relative to the three-year cumulative ROIC of an industry peer group against target threshold and three-year TSR relative to the three-year TSR of an industry peer group.
+- Annual Performance Bonus Plan: The Annual Performance Bonus Plan goals are based on achieving certain levels of revenue and net income such that both top-line and bottom-line results are considered. - 2022 Performance Shares: The performance share goals of ROIC and TSR consist of three-year cumulative ROIC relative to the three-year cumulative ROIC of an industry peer group and three-year TSR relative to the three-year TSR of an industry peer group.
 Also, the executive must remain employed through the third anniversary of the grant date.

-The above operational goals were based on our strategic plan for 2021 and took into account other factors, such as consensus Wall Street estimates.
+The above operational goals were based on our strategic plan for 2022 and took into account other factors, such as consensus Wall Street estimates.

-2021 Base Salary
+2022 Base Salary

 The Compensation Committee reviews the base salary of our NEOs each year with input from the independent compensation consultant.
 The goal of this review is to determine whether the base salaries of our NEOs are competitive and to ensure those salaries reflect each executive's role, responsibilities, experience and performance.
-In 2021, all NEO base salaries were retained at the same level as 2020.
-In doing so, the Committee recognized and expressed appreciation that Mr. Waddell had waived 100% of his base salary effective April 2020 through December 31, 2020, and that the other NEOs had waived 50% of their salaries for the same period.
+In 2022, all NEO base salaries were retained at the same level as 2021.

-2021 Annual Performance Bonus Plan
+2022 Annual Performance Bonus Plan

-The 2021 bonus award was computed in accordance with a formula whereby the ratio of actual performance relative to target performance is applied directly to target bonuses on a one-for-one basis, with no leveraged payout scaling.
+The 2022 bonus award was computed in accordance with a formula whereby the ratio of actual performance relative to target performance is applied directly to target bonuses on a one-for-one basis, with no leveraged payout scaling.
 For example, if actual performance relative to each of the specified metrics exceeds target by 20%, then actual bonuses exceed target by 20%.
 As noted above, the Compensation Committee selected revenue and net income as the metrics to emphasize both top-line and bottom-line performance and avoid any duplication of metrics under the Annual Performance Bonus Plan and the Stock Incentive Plan.
-For 2021, the Compensation Committee provided that each individual's actual bonus would be determined by weighting 20% on the ratio of actual revenue to target revenue and 80% on the ratio of actual net income to target net income.
-For this purpose, the Compensation Committee provided that actual revenue and actual net income would be determined in accordance with GAAP, excluding the impact of changes in GAAP or tax laws if such changes impacted revenue by 5% or more and/or net income by \$4,000,000 or more.
-However, no bonus can exceed the lesser of 200% of the target bonus or \$9,000,000, and no bonus would be paid to any executive if actual net income for 2021 was less than zero.
+For 2022, the Compensation Committee provided that each individual's actual bonus would be determined by weighting 20% on the ratio of actual revenue to target revenue and 80% on the ratio of actual net income to target net income.
+For this purpose, the Compensation Committee provided that actual revenue and actual net income would be determined in accordance with GAAP, excluding the impact of changes in GAAP or tax laws if such changes resulted in an adjustment to revenue by 5% or more and/or net income by \$4,000,000 or more.
+However, no bonus can exceed the lesser of 200% of the target bonus or \$9,000,000, and no bonus would be paid to any executive if actual net income for 2022 was less than zero.
 The Compensation Committee has the discretion to reduce any bonus within limits specified in the plan but has no discretion to increase any bonus above the amount that would be determined by the formula.

-For 2021, performance targets and actual results were as follows:
+For 2022, performance targets and actual results were as follows:

-2021 Target 2021 Results Satisfaction of Performance Metrics (% of Target) Revenue (20% weight) \$5.5 B \$6.46 B 117.4% Net Income (80% weight) \$374.2 M \$598.6 M 160% Combined 151.5%
+2022 Target 2022 Results Satisfaction of Performance Metrics (% of Target) Revenue (20% weight) \$7.32 B \$7.24 B 98.9% Net Income (80% weight) \$668.2 M \$658 M 98.5% Combined 98.6%